 There is currently no established place in the world to remember and honor people who have died while homeless.
 The absence of such a place is a source of great pain to the homeless community and its supporters.
 In 2003, WHEEL drew together a Homeless Remembrance Project Committee to establish public places of gathering, beauty and remembrance to honor homeless people who have died in King County.

 The Homeless Remembrance Project Committee has built broad, far-reaching support with people from all walks of life and across many neighborhoods: in the faith community, among social service providers, and with designers, artists and funders.
-We have achieved many victories in the past eight years.
+We have achieved many victories.
 In 2005, AIA-Seattle selected our project as the “Design Challenge” for their Annual Honor Awards.
 Entries were displayed in the lobby of Seattle City Hall.
 That same year, Seattle City Council unanimously passed a resolution supporting the Homeless Place of Remembrance on public land.
 We have partnerships with the Seattle Department of Parks and Recreation, Seattle Department of Transportation (SDOT), and the Seattle Department of Neighborhoods (DON), which funded our Conceptual Design Process (with a DON Small and Simple Fund matching grant) and is providing support and partial funding for construction (through its DON Large Project Fund matching grant).

 The concept of the Homeless Remembrance Project is twofold: a “Tree of Life” gathering place and sculpture in Victor Steinbrueck Park and “Leaves of Remembrance” embedded in sidewalks throughout Seattle.
 It is unique in its approach to raising awareness about homelessness through a public art project that has both a permanent presence and an ongoing outreach activity.
 It raises awareness of the struggles of the homeless community and the essential dignity of those struggles, while fostering a co-operative approach to ending homelessness.